dgrobani/py3-canvaslms-api/README.md

 * Sync subaccount-level learning outcomes with outcomes in an external repository.
 * Sync course-level learning outcomes with subaccount-level outcomes.
 * Import outcomes into a course from a formatted Word document.
+* Generate a syllabus for a course by wrangling data from Canvas, a SIS, and a learning outcomes repository into a Word template.
+*	Download all syllabus files.
 * List assignments that use the Turnitin API.
 * Retrieve an SIS report.
 * Do an SIS import on a CSV file of enrollments created by running a SQL file against the SIS.